joellord/php-machinelearning/README.md

 ## Genetic Algorithm
 cd genetic
 php number.js
-It will simply spit out a solution of 4 array element for which the sum is 200
+It will simply spit out a solution of 4 float numbers for which the sum is 200